 Post-Traumatic Stress Disorder (PTSD) - Anxiety disorders such as PTSD or post-traumatic stress disorder can appear after exposure to a terrible experience in which severe bodily injury happened or was threatened.
 Brutal assaults on individuals, natural or human-caused disasters, accidents, and military combat are a few traumatic events that might trigger PTSD.

 Social Phobia (or Social Anxiety Disorder) - Extreme self-consciousness and overpowering anxiety in common social situations are symptoms of social phobia, commonly known as a social anxiety disorder.
 While social anxiety is at its worst, a person may constantly feel symptoms when they are with others.
 Examples of situations where social phobia may be restricted include fear of speaking in formal or informal settings, eating or drinking in public, and speaking in front of others.

-Consult your doctor or take online anxiety therapy or a proper anxiety treatment plan before using any over-the-counter drugs.
+Consult your therapist or take online anxiety therapy or a proper anxiety treatment plan before using any over-the-counter drugs.
 Maintain a healthy way of life: Eat a nutritious, balanced diet and engage in frequent exercise.

 Ask for assistance: If you have recently gone through a traumatic or upsetting situation, seek counseling, seek anxiety disorder treatment' or 'anxiety therapy near me’ or ‘therapy for anxiety near me’ and find support.

 Psychotherapy for anxiety treatment includes exposure response prevention and cognitive behavioral therapy.
 Usually, psychotherapy involves the following:

 Mindfulness Training.
 Thoroughly dispensed mindfulness training can help the client cope better with the severity of a situation.
 It empowers people with anxiety disorders to be more present in the moment and focus on the task at hand.
 The anxiety disorder treatment includes: